mlavi/calmbootcamp/udacity/hce/2/outline.md

         -   Audit: Observe web tier population -1
         -   Reload the load balancer to observe new node no longer in rotation
         -   Delete application
         -   Add web scale tasks to the Task Library from blueprint by cut and paste?
     -   Quiz: why is scalability important?
         -   Single point of failure
         -   How much time saved?
         -   TBD
         -   Review answer
     - Concept: Multiple application profiles
       - Walkthrough:
         - Rename default application profile to: Small (remember best practices)
         - Clone Small application profile, rename to Medium
         - Localize medium application profile services, change the VMs to:
           - DB = 2vCPU, 2GB RAM
           - Web = 2vCPU
       - Exercise
         - Reproduce the above.
-  - Lesson 5 Review: we learned to test the deployment, scale the web tier in and out
+  - Concept: Lesson 5 Review: we learned to test the deployment, scale the web tier in and out

 6. Course 2 Review: Private Cloud Automation for self-service enterprise apps
 7. Project 2